arielrosasc/landing_page_appAgua/README.md

 ## About the App

-The app is designed to **track water consumption** at the University of Colima campus "El Naranajo", helping monitor and manage usage effectively.
+The app is designed to **track water consumption** at the University of Colima campus "El Naranjo", helping monitor and manage usage effectively.

 ---